niiiiiicckkkkkk/3364mach/README.md

 		<$> :: (a -> b) -> f a -> f b
 		<*> :: f (a -> b) -> f a -> f b
 ```
 In this example I've combined 3 different parsers for labels, opcodes and operands into one for instructions using fmap (<$>) and ap (<*>).
 Loosely speaking, fmap "lifts" a function over a structure, applying the function to the enclosed value.
-Ap describes some method of combining a function contained in Applicative structure with a value contained in Applicative structure which necessitates some merging together of the enclosing structures andddd I'm definitely not qualified to explain these ideas.
-But what I can say is that these are two higher order functions that allow me to use functions and change the way a parser behaves.
+Ap describes some method of combining a function contained in Applicative structure with a value contained in Applicative structure which necessitates some merging together of the enclosing structures.
+Without writing another page on each type class, what I can say is that these are two higher order functions allowed me to change the way a parser behaves.
 So instead of writing a parser generator rule for instructions, I've written 4 functions each of which can (and is) reused elsewhere in the program but combined through lawful type class instances to parse entire instructions.

 ## Type Level Safety for Binary Conversion